University of Maine: Dining services

 The campus has two dining halls, Hilltop and York, and the Bear's Den Café & Pub in Memorial Union.
 Wells Dining Hall closed in fall 2022 due to a decrease in student enrollment.
 In fall 2023, the university deployed robots called Kiwibots to deliver food to students across campus.
 The Black Bear Exchange is the campus food pantry.
 The pantry is supported by the Good Shepherd Food Bank, donations, and food drives.

 In 2022, the university signed a contract to outsource campus dining services to Sodexo beginning on July 1, 2023.
 Sodexo provides food service at Maine's six other public universities.
 The deal requires Sodexo to pay the university a $3 million signing bonus and invest $7 million in dining hall improvements.
 In 2024, the high number of complaints about bad food led the university to form weekly focus groups of students.
 The dining halls began stocking its fresh fruit bars all day.

 The Maine Campus

 Founded in 1875, The Maine Campus is a weekly newspaper produced by students.
 It covers university and Town of Orono events.
 The Campus is a direct-funded student organization and is not under the purview of student government.
-Stephen King wrote a weekly column for the Campus in the 1970s and also published short stories such as "Slade" in the newspaper.
+Stephen King wrote a weekly column for the Maine Campus in the 1970s called "King's Garbage Truck" and also published short stories such as "Slade" in the newspaper.